Foods and vitamins for stress

-Anxiety is a broad spectrum from mild anxiety to extreme stress, and there are many causes, from everyday stresses of life to poor gut health and our adrenal glands.
+Anxiety and stress are a broad spectrum, from mild anxiety to extreme stress, and there are many causes, from everyday stresses of life to poor gut health and our adrenal glands.
 It's important to understand them all and how our diet can help.

 Our nutritionists share the best foods for anxiety and stress, and how our gut and adrenal glands affect anxiety and stress.